 Enter the requested parameters via the appropriate keys, save your settings with [OK] and jump to the next menu item with the [ESC] and the [->] key.

 This menu item enables adaptation of the sensor to the requested application.
-You can choose between the following applications: "Level", "Density", "Limit level", "X-ray alarm" or "Real value correction".
+You can choose between the following applications: " Level", " Point level" or " Summation Secondary".

 Background radiation